7span/laravel-boilerplate/README.md

 ## About Laravel Boilerplate

-The laravel boilerplate is project that uses the `Laravel` (Version 9.0) as a backend framework.It provides basic structure for starting any new laravel project.
+The laravel boilerplate is project that uses the `Laravel` (Version 10.10) as a backend framework.
+It provides basic structure for starting any new laravel project.
 It has implemented the basic authetication provided by laravel.

 ## Laravel Packages

 - [Laravel Telescope](https://laravel.com/docs/9.x/telescope) - For Monitoring request
-- [Laravel Littlegatekeeper](https://github.com/spatie/laravel-littlegatekeeper) - Protect pages from access with a universal username/password combination.It is used for developer panel which includes `Telescope`.
+- [Laravel Littlegatekeeper](https://github.com/spatie/laravel-littlegatekeeper) - Protect pages from access with a universal username/password combination.
+It is used for developer panel which includes `Telescope`.
 - [Log Viewer](https://github.com/ARCANEDEV/LogViewer) - To manage and keep track of each one of your log files
 - [Laravel Sanctum](https://laravel.com/docs/9.x/sanctum) - It provides a featherweight authentication system for SPAs , mobile applications, and simple, token based APIs
 - [Laravel Pint](https://laravel.com/docs/9.x/pint) - It provides an opinionated PHP code style fixer for minimalists.
 Pint is built on top of PHP-CS-Fixer and makes it simple to ensure that your code style stays clean and consistent.